MAY AT CLUNY

 BULBS & TUBERS

 There are approximately 18 varieties of white, red or maroon Trilliums (Wake Robin, Wood Lily) in the garden easily recognised by their 3 leaves, 3 sepals and 3 petals.
-In early May there is a striking double form, small clumps are positioned throughout.
+In early May there is a striking double form, small clumps of which are positioned throughout.
 All Trilliums take many years to reach the large clump sizes you will see here.
 Stalks of last year’s Cardiocrinum giganteum (giant Himalayan Lily) can still be seen with their Venus Flytrap-like seed heads.
 The stalks of the bulbs to flower this year are already growing quickly and have large glossy greeny-brown heart-shaped leaves.
-You will see many at different age stages between nos 2 & 3.
+You will see many at different age stages between around the top part of the garden and close to the car park.

 MECONOPSIS - HIMALAYAN POPPIES